 Standard pioneer tools and equipment stowed on the Sherman included:

-Bomb, a Sherman tank of the Sherbrooke Fusilier Regiment, is the only other veteran Sherman to still survive in Canada.
+Bomb, a Sherman tank of the Sherbrooke Fusilier Regiment, also landed on D-Day in Normandy on 6 June 1944 and then returned to Canada.

 When the postwar Shermans were phased out of service in the late 1960s and early 1970s, many were relegated to duty as range targets, and others became "gate guardians", going on permanent display at military bases around the country.